-A Ngorongoro Crater safari can be booked throughout the year as its wildlife never has to migrate to greener pastures, however, this also means that during the peak safari season (July to March) the crater floor can get very crowded with safari vehicles!
-If you prefer a less jam-packed Ngorongoro safari experience, then we suggest planning your travel during the low season (April and May).
+A Ngorongoro Crater safari can be booked throughout the year as its wildlife doesn’t need to migrate away to greener pastures.
+However, this also means that during the peak safari season of July to March, the crater floor can get quite crowded with safari vehicles.
+If you prefer a more solitary and serene Ngorongoro safari experience, we recommend planning your travel during the low season between April and May.

 Where To Stay

 For phenomenal crater views and exceptional game drives, we love andBeyond Ngorongoro Crater Lodge.

 For peaceful, colonial farmhouse charm surrounded by magnificent Ngorongoro Forest and Great Rift Valley views, we think staying at Gibb’s Farm will be just your cup of tea!

 If you’re on a bit of a budget, staying in the nearby village of colorful Karatu is much more affordable and offers a completely different experience where you’re immersed in the local Maasai culture, can discover the vibrant audacity of freshly brewed Kenyan coffee right where its grown — or pop in to a local brewery to sample the mild, smooth beer which is boiled in a dark, smoky room – then fermented, bottled and imbibed in another room.
 You could even volunteer your time and help make an unforgettable difference to a variety of special community projects!